Skip to main content

 An employer must offer a different way to earn the full reward to any individual for whom it is unreasonably difficult due to a medical condition or medically inadvisable to attempt to satisfy the standard.
 For example, if a program rewards employees for achieving a certain BMI, an individual with a medical condition that affects their weight must be offered an alternative, such as completing a nutritional counseling program, to earn the same discount.

 The availability of this alternative must be clearly communicated in all program materials.
 The plan can request verification from a physician that a health condition makes it inappropriate for the employee to participate in the standard program.
-This mechanism is a cornerstone of the ADA’s influence on wellness programs, ensuring that or other medical conditions are not unfairly penalized.
+This mechanism is a cornerstone of the ADA’s influence on wellness programs, ensuring that individuals with disabilities or other medical conditions are not unfairly penalized.

 It shifts the focus from achieving a specific outcome to making a good-faith effort to improve one’s health within the bounds of one’s own physical reality.